authlete/java-resource-server/README.md

 The userinfo endpoint is an implementation of the requirements described in [5.3.
 UserInfo Endpoint][1] of [OpenID Connect Core 1.0][2].

 The endpoint accepts an access token as a Bearer Token.
-That is, its accepts an access token via `Authorization: Bearer {access-token}` or by a request parameter `access_token={access-token}`.
+That is, it accepts an access token via `Authorization: Bearer {access-token}` or by a request parameter `access_token={access-token}`.
 See [RFC 6750][20] for details.